cse-labs/res-edge-labs/README.md

   - Running cicd locally
   - Reviewing, committing, and pushing the changes to your GitHub repo

-[Lab](./labs/res-edge-labs/assign-groups-to-namespace/README.md#assign-groups-to-namespace): Assign a Group to a Namespace
+[Lab](./labs/assign-group-to-namespace.md#assign-group-to-namespace): Assign a Group to a Namespace

-## Ring Deployment
+## Ring Deployment with Kustomize

 Application teams often want to deploy new versions of their app(s) to a growing subset of clusters.
 Res-Edge uses [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/), `Groups`, `Namespaces`, and `Applications` to provide `ring deployments`.
 This lab demonstrates ring deployment using Res-Edge and Kustomize

-[Lab](./labs/res-edge-labs/kustomize/README.md#ring-deployment): Ring deployment with Res-Edge and Kustomize
+[Lab](./labs/ring-deployment-with-kustomize.md#ring-deployment-with-kustomize): Ring deployment with Res-Edge and Kustomize

 ## Support